Asian shares fall amid uncertainty about Georgia senate runoff

 Uncertainty about the Georgia vote and worries about rising coronavirus infections sent Wall Street sharply lower on Monday.

-Outgoing Republican President Donald Trump's call to pressure Georgia's top election official to "find" votes to overturn his loss to President-elect Biden in the state as also unnerved some investors.
+Outgoing Republican President Donald Trump's call to pressure Georgia's top election official to "find" votes to overturn his loss to President-elect Biden in the state has also unnerved some investors.

+READ: Biden promises 'new day', Trump heads to Georgia on eve of pivotal Senate runoffs

 Increased risk aversion helped support the dollar against most currencies, but moves were subdued at the start of the year.